Computing Results of Inverse Solution

 Auto

-Data is tested against all available regularizations.
-Then the optimal one is picked: the lowest regularization factor that doesn't change much the results.
+DaData is tested against all possible regularizations, and the one with the optimal L-Corner criterion is picked: the lowest regularization factor where results do not change much anymore for the next value.

-This is the recommended option .
+This is the recommended option!

 Fixed